Introduction

 Ready-to-Assemble Kitchen Cabinets

-If you’re installing ready-to-assemble kitchen cabinets:
+If you’re using ready-to-assemble kitchen cabinets:

 Final Adjustments and Touch-Ups